hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/predefinedservice.md

 ### `disallow_iframe`
-default: false

-Disallow the webinterface inside iFrame tabs, the user will have to open the webinterface inside a new tab.
+Disallow the web interface inside iFrame tabs.
+Users will have to open the exposed web interface inside a new browser tab.

+**Default:** _false_

-## Example PredefinedServices:
+## Additional Example Manifests
+Below are additional examples of PredefinedService manifests.
 ### Docker
+The following is an example of a PredefinedService that installs Docker on a VM.
 ```yaml
 apiVersion: hobbyfarm.io/v1
 kind: PredefinedService